pyccel/pyccel/tutorial/header-files.md

 ## Header files

-A header file in Pyccel is a file containing function/variable declarations, macro definitions , templates and metavariable declarations.\
+A header file in Pyccel is a file with a name ending with `.pyh`, which contains function/variable declarations, macro definitions, templates and metavariable declarations.\
-the rule is to give header files names that end with `.pyh` .\
 Header files serve two purposes:
--   Link external libraries in the targeted languages by providing their function definitions.
+-   Link external libraries in the targeted languages by providing their function declarations;
--   Accelerate the parsing process by parsing the header file instead of the original file in the case of pyccelizing multiple files.
+-   Accelerate the parsing process of an imported Python module by parsing only its header file (automatically generated) instead of the full module.

 ### Example
 We create the file `header.pyh` that contains an openmp function definition: